|(require file/resource)||package: base|

 value-box : (or/c #f (box/c (or/c string? bytes? exact-integer?))) = #f file : (or/c #f path-string?) = #f

 type : (or/c 'string 'string/utf-16 'bytes 'bytes* 'integer) = derived-from-value-box

 The resource value is keyed on the combination of section and entry.
 The result is #f if no value is found for the specified section and entry.
 If value-box is a box, then the result is #t if a value is found, and the box is filled with the value; when value-box is #f, the result is the found value.

-The type argument determines how a value in the resource is converted to a Racket value.
-If value-box is a box, then the default type is derived from the initial box content, otherwise the default type is 'string.
+If value-box is a box, then the default type is derived from the initial box content: 'string, 'bytes, or 'integer.
+Otherwise, the default type is 'string.

 Resources from ".ini" files are always strings, and are converted like REG_SZ registry values.